melissassouthernstylekitchen.com

 • Divide in half, shaping into discs.
 Wrap in plastic wrap.
 Chill for several hours, or overnight, until firm.

-• To bake: Preheat oven to 350°F. Line 2 large baking sheets with parchment.
+• Bake: Preheat oven to 350°F. Line 2 large baking sheets with parchment.

-• On a floured non stick surface, using a floured rolling pin, roll chilled dough into 1/4-inch thickness.
+• Cut into Shapes Prior to Baking: On a floured non stick surface, using a floured rolling pin, roll chilled dough into 1/4-inch thickness.
 Cut with a round 2 cookie cutter.
 Place on pan 2 inches apart.
 Re-roll scraps and repeat.

 • Bake for about 12-14 minutes.
 These cakes are typically pale in color and may be only very lightly golden.
 Cool on pan for 5 minutes, then remove to cooling rack to cool completely.
 Once cooled, dust with powdered sugar.